-Local jurisdictional requirements should be analyzed.
-Requirements vary significantly among cities, counties and regional boards, and sometimes vary within each jurisdiction.
+Local jurisdictional requirements should also be analyzed.
+Requirements vary significantly among cities, counties, and regional boards, and sometimes even within each jurisdiction.
 Understanding local issues you may encounter will help inform decisions during solar site evaluation and throughout the project’s life.

-Understanding Link Between Technology Impact and Mitigation Costs.
 Knowing how your solar technology will affect a site can help you mold the site plan to minimize impacts to local drainage and reduce mitigation costs.
 Some questions to review with your engineers when analyzing surface water include:

 - Are fixed array or trackers used?